 Sometimes you just need to lean on someone to make it through an event or the entire holiday season.
 That is okay.
 Before attending any event or family gathering talk to a friend or family member in attendance and create a support network.
 If you don’t trust anyone at a work event, bring a friend that you can lean on and trust if you suddenly encounter a PTSD trigger.
 They can also watch for signs of anxiety and help you cope appropriately.
 It’s important to have a strong support group to help feel comfortable.
 It’s also important to set boundaries with family and friends.

 Survive the Holidays with PTSD

 The holidays are stressful for everyone.
 Whether or not you have PTSD there are a lot of big emotions that surround the holidays.
 With the added stresses of this year, a lot of situations can easily cause you to combust internally.
-Take the appropriate steps to protect yourself and find joy where you can.
+Take the appropriate steps to protect yourself with SGB for PTSD and find joy where you can.
 Keep in mind that your number one priority should be your mental health.
 Mold your plans around preserving your stability instead of meeting others’ expectations.